captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
-The night you got shot, Walter -- you were off-duty, you never ID’d yourself as a Police Officer, and your blood alcohol level was one for the record books!
+The night you got shot, Walter—you were off-duty, you never ID’d yourself as a Police Officer, and your blood alcohol level was one for the record books!

 ---

 ## POPS:
-So I got good and stinkin drunk on my own dime, on my own time, and then the white rookie comes opens fire on me -- and that’s my fault?!
+So I got good and stinkin drunk on my own dime, on my own time, and then the white rookie comes opens fire on me—and that’s my fault?!

 ---

 ## DETECTIVE O'CONNOR:
-In an after-hours bar at 6 in the morning, populated with hookers, pimps, and violent felons -- a bar that was flagged by our precinct as a no-fly zone for cops --
+In an after-hours bar at 6 in the morning, populated with hookers, pimps, and violent felons—a bar that was flagged by our precinct as a no-fly zone for cops—

 ---